Definition of Java NIO Channel

 }

-After the creation of the client program, now in this step, we need to create a server program as follows.
+After creating the client program, in this step, we need to create a server program as follows.

 Code: